itacarobotics/Metis/docs/README.md

 - Robot controller middle-ware
 - Low-level firmware

-#### High-Level Interfaces
+#### High-Level Interface
-The high-level interfaces is composed of all nodes the user can use to interact with the robot.
+The high-level interface is composed of all nodes the user can use to interact with the robot.
 For instance, the graphical user interface (GUI) helps the user control the position of the robot or, open and close the gripper.
 Another useful method for programming tasks of an industrial robot is the G-Code.
 It is a language commonly used for CNC machines or 3D printers and it consists of a set of instruction that the robot has to execute.
 Furthermore, computer vision algorithms can be implemented for an automated pick and place application.

 #### Middle-Ware